 Books written or illustrated by current committee members are not eligible for nomination.

-The Amelia Bloomer Project consists of nine regular members and one alternate member.
-Members are appointed by the co-chairs of the Amelia Bloomer Project on a staggered basis to maintain a balance of new and continuing members.
+Rise: A Feminist Book Project consists of nine regular members and one alternate member.
+Members are appointed by the co-chairs of Rise on a staggered basis to maintain a balance of new and continuing members.

 Members of the project do not need to be members of the Feminist Task Force but are encouraged to join.

 New members are appointed to a probationary one-year term; after completion of the first year, members may be reappointed at the discretion of the co-chairs to the Project for a two-year term.
 Following this two-year term, the committee member may elect to participate for one additional year.
 After four years’ service, unless they are currently serving or asked to serve as co-chair, members are asked to take a one-year hiatus.

 Past members may apply to be put on the list for membership consideration after their one-year hiatus.
 If an applicant who has completed a non-probationary term on the committee is accepted by the co-chairs as a repeat committee member, they do not serve a one-year probation.
 The repeat member begins immediately with a two-year term, after which they may elect to participate for one additional year.
 Unless they are currently serving or asked to serve as a co-chair, a repeat member may not sit on the committee for longer than three years without taking a one-year hiatus.